SQLaura/Navchi/README.md

 ## Commands

-Navi uses slash commands but also supports some text commands.
+Navchi uses slash commands but also supports some text commands.
-Default prefix for text commands is `navi ` and is changeable in `/settings server`.
+Default prefix for text commands is `navchi ` and is changeable in `/settings server`.
 Use `/help` for an overview.

 ## Dev commands